SalviaCo/SalviaCo/README.md

 - 👋 Hi, I’m @SalviaCoruja
 - 👀 I’m interested in Web Devlopment and Sustainable living
 - 🌱 I’m currently learning VERY basic JavaScript
-- 💞️ I’m looking to collaborate on some <em>really</em> cool projects in the near future
+- 💞️ I’m looking to collaborate on some <em>really</em> cool projects in the near future that can mix my two passions!
 - 📫 How to reach me...
-When I become someone worth 'reaching out to' we'll retouch this point
+Here!
+When I become someone worth 'reaching out to' we'll retouch this point.
 - ⚡ Fun fact: I tought myself how to speak conversational Japaneese.
 No Not For Anime!

 <!---